Vegan Orange Cranberry Muffins

 • Preheat the oven to 350°F. Line a muffin tin with baking cups.
 (I really love these parchment paper baking cups.)
 Set aside.

-• In a large glass mixing bowl, whisk the flour, ginger, baking powder, baking soda and salt together.
+• Whisk the flour, ginger, baking powder, baking soda and salt together in a large glass mixing bowl, w.
 Set aside.

-• In another large bowl, combine the sugar, non-dairy milk, orange zest, oil, vinegar and vanilla bean paste.
-Using a hand mixer or a whisk, beat until light and fluffy.
+• Combine the sugar, non-dairy milk, orange zest, oil, vinegar and vanilla bean paste in another large bowl.
+Using a hand mixer or a whisk to beat until the ingredients light and fluffy.

-• Sprinkle the dry ingredients into the wet ingredients, stirring until just combined.
+• Sprinkle the wet ingredients into the dry ingredients, stirring until just combined.

 • Fold the cranberries into the batter with a rubber spatula.